PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

   "test": "echo \"no test specified\" && exit 0"
 ```

-Once we have completed these changes for each of `auditservice`, `eventservice` and `webapp`, commit them to Github master branch.
+Once we have completed these changes for each of `auditservice`, `eventservice` and `webapp`, commit them to the Github master branch.

 ```sh
 $ git add .